nezihemervegurel/icml2023/_projects/perturbedminds.md

 title: Perturbed Minds #a project title as it will appear on the website
 img: /assets/img/perturbed.png #thumbnail logo for the project overview
 img2: /assets/img/perturbed.png #a second banner for the second half of the page, contents of this banner should be related to the work stream
-worktype: bg-success #select one of the colors (researchandmethods: bg-success, standardizationandregulation: bg-primary, softwaretooling: bg-info)
+worktype: bg-primary #select one of the colors (researchandmethods: bg-success, standardizationandregulation: bg-primary, softwaretooling: bg-info)
-lifecyclesteps: #select one or more of the numbers for the life cycle steps 1 2 3 4
+lifecyclesteps: 1 2 3 4 #select one or more of the numbers for the life cycle steps 1 2 3 4
-description: #a very short description of
+description: Perturbed Minds is an initiative to discuss more regulations inside Machine Learning and the importance of images, methods, and codes.
 projecttag: perturbedminds #use this tag as the name for your project .bib file
-contact: Luis Oala, luis.oala@hhi.fraunhofer.de #Firstname Lastname, email of the general contact
+contact: Luis Oala, luis@aiaudit.org / Bruno Sanguinetti, bruno@aiaudit.org
-coordinates: Every Friday, 1.00 PM, CET #Interval and day, HH:MM PM, time zone
+coordinates: Weekly Friday , 1:00 PM, CET #Interval and day, HH:MM PM, time zone
-zoomroom: #link to the zoom room that is used for meetings
+zoomroom: https://zoom.us/j/92865580761?pwd=ZS9XREo3YUw1cUNCaUpSL0s4eGZSQT09 #link to the zoom room that is used for meetings
-groupchat: #invite/access request link to the group chat
+groupchat: https://join.slack.com/t/perturbed-minds/shared_invite/zt-nrmrki43-nKqb1Rw0x3DKxXrh8jr3VA #invite/access request link to the group chat
 mailinglist: #email of the mailing list that people can subscribe to for this workstream
 github: #provide a github link for the project if it exists
 whiteboard: #link to the miro whiteboard that is used for the work stream
 drive: #link to the shared drive of the work stream (for documents etc)
-importance: 2
+importance: 5
+worktype: bg-success
 ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <img class="img-fluid rounded z-depth-1" src="{{ page.img | relative_url }}" alt="" title="" width="{{ site.max_width }}" height="100"/>